 It is also important to remember that even the best stain or sealer is only as good as the surface it is applied to.
 Many companies will try to reduce the cost of their services by simply blasting your wood with high pressure water or spraying it with bleach.
 Although you may get away with these cleaning methods, our years of experience have shown us that using the proper cleaning process will not only produce better results, it will also provide you with the longest stain life possible.
 Using the proper cleaners will allow you to remove any old fence stains or sealers, kill any mold or mildew, and restore the wood to a better than new appearance.

-- Remove any old stains or sealers - If you have a fence that has been previously stained or sealed, the first step is to strip these from the surface and pores of the wood.
+- Remove any old stains or sealers If you have a deck that has been previously stained or sealed, the first step is to strip these from the surface and pores of the wood.
 Even if there is no visible stain or sealer on the surface, the pores will still be clogged with sealer and prevent the new stain from bonding.
 If wood stripper is used, no further cleaning is needed.
 Proceed to final step (Wood Brightener).

-- Clean Thoroughly if Wood Stripper is not needed - The vast majority of outdoor wood restoration projects will begin with this step.
+- Clean Thoroughly if Wood Stripper is not needed.
+The vast majority of outdoor wood restoration projects will begin with this step.
 A Percarbonate Wood Cleaner will clean mold, dirt, contaminates, sap and tannins from the pores of the wood while restoring the natural color to weathered gray wood fibers.
 The cleaner is safe, non-toxic and plant safe.

-- Neutralize, Brighten and Balance pH - The final step in the cleaning process is an acidic Wood Brightener.
+- Neutralize, Brighten and Balance pH.
+The final step in the cleaning process is an acidic Wood Brightener.
 After stripping or cleaning, the pH of the wood will be very high and must be neutralized to ensure penetration and adhesion of the stain.
-Not only does the wood brightener balance the pH and increase penetration of the stain, it does exactly what it's name implies; It brightens the color of the wood, leaving a beautiful uniform light colored palette for your choice of stain color.
+Not only does the wood brightener balance the pH and increase penetration of the stain, it does exactly what it’s name implies; It brightens the color of the wood, leaving a beautiful uniform light colored palette for your choice of stain color.

 Fence Staining and Sealing